adversary-org/twython-tools/README.md

 ## Contacting me

+My email address is in most of the scripts in this project as well as included in my GPG key as the primary user ID.

 A minimised copy of my GPG key is in the Documentation/ directory (ben-key-min.asc), this version does not include all the current signatures.
 Refreshing that key from the key servers will restore those signatures.

+To get my key directly from the servers run:

+    gpg --recv-keys 0x321E4E2373590E5D

+To refresh my key if it is already in your keyring run:

+    gpg --refresh-keys 0x321E4E2373590E5D

+You can also visit my [website](http://www.adversary.org/) or [follow me on Twitter](https://twitter.com/benmcginnes).